asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 ## Define Avro schema

-Define the Avro schema for the message payload: You can choose one of the following methods:
+Define the Avro schema for the message payload.
+You can choose one of the following method,

 - Embedded notation: Define the Avro schema within the message payload property.
-- Remote reference: Specify the schema using an absolute remote endpoint, such as $ref: 'https://schemas.example.com/user'.
+- Remote reference: Specify the schema using an absolute remote endpoint, such as `$ref: 'https://schemas.example.com/user'`.
-- Local reference: Specify the schema using a relative reference, such as $ref: './user-signedup.avsc#/User'.
+- Local reference: Specify the schema using a relative reference, such as `$ref: './user-signedup.avsc#/User'`.

+The diagram below depicts defining AsyncAPI specification file usingg local reference method.

 ```mermaid
 graph LR